bytebase/bytebase.com-old/content/docs/administration/custom-approval.md

 To create or update approval flows, click the **Approval Flows** tab.
 An approval flow must have at least one approval node.

+## Custom roles

+Sometimes, the predefined project roles might not fit your needs.
+In that case, you can use [custom roles](/docs/administration/custom-roles).